-His other books include, Healthy Competition: What’s Holding Back Health Care and How to Free It (Second Edition, 2007), The Poverty of Welfare: Helping Others in Civil Society (2003), and A New Deal for Social Security (1998).
-Tanner‘s writings have appeared in nearly every major American newspaper, including the New York Times, Washington Post, Los Angeles Times, Wall Street Journal, and USA Today.
-A prolific writer and frequent guest lecturer, Michael Tanner appears regularly on network and cable news programs.
-Previously, Tanner served as director of research of the Georgia Public Policy Foundation and as legislative director for the American Legislative Exchange Council.
+Tanner’s writings have appeared in nearly every major American newspaper, including the New York Times, Washington Post, Los Angeles Times, Wall Street Journal, and USA Today.
+He writes a weekly column for National Review Online, and is a contributing columnist with the New York Post.
+A prolific writer and frequent guest lecturer, Tanner appears regularly on network and cable news programs.

 The New York Times refers to him as “a lucid writer and skilled polemicist.”
 And Congressional Quarterly named him one of the nation’s five most influential experts on Social Security.
 Time magazine calls Tanner, “one of the architects of the private accounts movement.”

 More recently Tanner has undertaken a major project to develop innovative solutions to poverty and inequality.